Skip to content

 1. Clean up values - Replace nulls, normalize sentinels, fix types

-2. Map to schemas - Translate fields to a standard schema like OCSF
+2. Map to schemas - Translate fields to a standard schema like ASIM, CIM, ECS, OCSF, or UDM

 3. Package mappings - Create reusable, tested mapping operators